Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Tritheism- the heretical belief that the Bible teaches there are 3 Gods.

-Unadulterated- genuine, immaculate, clean, spotless, pure, unstained, pristine.
+Unadulterated- genuine, immaculate, clean, spotless, pure, unstained, pristine, utopian, flawless, chaste.

 Unfeigned- not pretended.
 Genuine, true.
 (Her feelings for the poor were unfeigned.)
 Feigned.